openstack/devstack/doc/source/overview.rst

 release.*

 -  Ubuntu: current LTS release plus current development release
--  Fedora: current release plus previous release
--  RHEL/CentOS: current major release
+-  RHEL/CentOS/RockyLinux: current major release
 -  Other OS platforms may continue to be included but the maintenance of those platforms shall not be assumed simply due to their presence.
    Having a listed point-of-contact for each additional OS will greatly increase its chance of being well-maintained.
--  Patches for Ubuntu and/or Fedora will not be held up due to side-effects on other OS platforms.
+-  Patches for Ubuntu and/or RockyLinux will not be held up due to side-effects on other OS platforms.

 Databases